sourcegraph/sourcegraph-public-snapshot/doc/app/index.md

 ### Known issues

-* Can't add local code yet, only remote code
+* We're working on improving the "add local code" experience
 * We're working on eliminating the `src` CLI and Docker dependencies
 * macOS binaries are not code-signed yet, so you may need to right-click -> open the binary if you do not use Homebrew.